Breastfeeding

 - Enhanced neurodevelopmental performance including intelligence (3)

-- Increased attachment between mother and baby
+- Increased attachment between birth parent and baby

 Epidemiology